+Vote Required Broker Discretionary Voting Allowed?

+Majority of Votes No

+Majority of Votes No

+Represented

+and Entitled to

+Vote

+Majority of Votes Yes

+Represented

+and Entitled to

+Vote

+Majority of Votes No

+Represented

+and Entitled to

+Vote

-Proposal Vote Required Broker Discretionary Voting Allowed?
-Election of Directors Majority of Votes Cast No Advisory Approval of Executive Compensation Majority of Votes Represented and Entitled to Vote No Ratification of PwC Majority of Votes Represented and Entitled to Vote Yes Shareholder Proposal Majority of Votes Represented and Entitled to Vote No
+Majority of Votes Cast Majority of Votes Represented and Entitled to Vote Majority of Votes Represented and Entitled to Vote Majority of Votes Represented and Entitled to Vote Majority of Votes Represented and Entitled to

-For the election of directors, under the Bylaws. the number of votes cast "for" a nominee must exceed the number of votes cast "against" the nominee for the nominee to be elected as a director.
+For the election of directors, under the Bylaws, the number of votes cast "for" a nominee must exceed the number of votes cast "against" the nominee for the nominee to be elected as a director.
 For all other matters, except as set forth in the Certificate of Incorporation, the Bylaws or applicable law, the approval of the holders of a majority of votes represented at the meeting and entitled to vote on the proposal is required for approval of a proposal under the Bylaws.
 The proposals to ratify our independent accountants and approve, on an advisory basis, executive compensation, and the shareholder proposal require shareholder approval pursuant to this standard.
 In accordance with the voting standards set forth above, abstentions have no effect on the election of directors but have the same effect as votes "against" the other proposals.